cunnie/writings/about.md

 Brendan was covered with ketchup.
 Most of it was on his face, but a lot of it was on his shirt, too.

 My father was angry.
-I tried explaining to him that it was Brendan&rsquo;s fault, that if he hadn&rsquo;t held the ketchup squeeze bottle pointing at his head I would never have squeezed it, but my arguments were to no avail.
+I tried explaining to him that it was Brendan&rsquo;s fault, that if he hadn&rsquo;t held the ketchup squeeze bottle pointing at his head I would never have squeezed it, but my arguments fell on deaf ears.

 My mom was away when it happened, but she was angry, too.
 She was mad at me all day: